 This is a quick and efficient way to transfer large amounts of money, but it may incur a fee from your bank.

-Cashier’s / Certified Check
+2. Cashier’s Check or Certified Check

-You can also pay your cash to close with a personal check, but keep in mind that funds over $500 will need to be cleared before the transaction can be completed.
+You can also pay your funds to close with a personal check, but keep in mind that funds over $500 will need to be cleared before the transaction can be completed.
 For this reason, many title and settlement companies will not accept a personal check in excess of this amount.

-Credit or Debit Cards
+4. Credit or Debit Cards

 In most cases, cash is not accepted as a payment method for cash to close in Illinois.
 Most title and escrow companies require you to pay your cash to close via cashier’s check or wire transfer.
 Because cash is more difficult to verify and track, it may raise suspicions of money laundering or fraud.

 If you want to pay for your closing costs with cash, you must deposit it into your bank account well before the closing date and provide proof of the source of funds.